Hybrid-Online FNP Program for APRNs Only

 - You have completed and passed an undergraduate statistics course.

 - You have an APRN license in the State of Florida.
-(Out of state applicants must be eligible for licensure in Florida and must achieve licensure to begin clinical courses.)

 - You have completed the prerequisite courses.

 Yes.
 The FNP Graduate Certificate program is open only to currently board-certified nurse practitioners, midwives, nurse anesthetists and clinical nurse specialists who have earned a graduate degree in their current focus specialty.

 If you do not meet these requirements, please consider our post-baccalaureate Doctor of Nursing Practice (DNP) program for Family Nurse Practitioner.